 Interfaces and Free Boundaries

-A free boundary problem for a coupled system of elliptic, hyperbolic, and Stokes equations modeling tumor growthAvner Friedman (1) Mathematical Biosciences Institute, Ohio State University, 231 18th Avenue West, OH 43210, COLUMBUS, UNITED STATES
+A free boundary problem for a coupled system of elliptic, hyperbolic, and Stokes equations modeling tumor growthAvner Friedman (1) Ohio State University, Columbus, USA

 We consider a tumor model with three populations of cells: proliferating, quiescent, and necrotic.
 Cells may change from one type to another at a rate which depends on the nutrient concentration.
 We assume that the tumor tissue is a fluid subject to the Stokes equation with sources determined by the proliferation rate of the proliferating cells.
 The boundary of the tumor is a free boundary held together by cell-to-cell adhesiveness of intensity $\gamma$.
 Thus, on the free boundary the stress tensor $T$ and the mean curvature $\kappa$ are related by $T\vec n=-\gamma\kappa\vec n$ where $\vec n$ is the outward normal.
 We prove that the coupled system of PDEs for the densities of the three types of cells, the nutrient concentration, and the fluid velocity and pressure have a unique smooth solution, with a smooth free boundary, for a small time interval.